Copanies/Copany/README.md

 # Copany

 > At Copany, we’re building a world where people don’t need to join a company to build something great together.
 Just show up, contribute, and be part of the future.
-> A project powered by the Copany open contribution and revenue-sharing model.

 ## 🚀 项目简介